commercialhaskell/stack/doc/pantry.md

 [:octicons-tag-24: 1.7.1](https://github.com/commercialhaskell/stack/releases/tag/v1.7.1)

-You can specify packages from GitHub repository name using `github`.
-For
+You can specify a GitHub respository at a specific commit and Stack will obtain from GitHub an archive file of the files in the repository at that point in its history.
+For example:
-example:

 ~~~yaml
 extra-deps: